Legislation & tips

 Limited Open (without Cx certification)

-• Drone MTOM below 500gr: same rules Open A1 with a C1 certification
+• Drone MTOM < 250 g: same rules as Open A1 with a C0 device

 SPECIFIC